teokem/project-work-2021-LeaMikoV/README.md

 ## Abstract

-How to run the notebook:
+## How to run the notebook:
+There exist two possibilities to run this notebook:
+1) By clicking on the binder link above.
+2) By downloading this repository.
+Then

 The required packages can be found in the environment.yml file.
 The following packages are used: